 The user can define:

 Different limits for different materials.

 Different limits for different intervals.

 Different limits for different destinations.

 Create auxiliary fields in the block model, quantifying the information to be controlled.

 During the importation, assign the column to be blended to Grade (Figure 1).

 Figure 1: During the importation, Cu and Au are assigned to "Average".

-Figure 2: Fields where the user can input limits (A), for each period range (B) and each destination (C).
+Figure 2: Fields where the user can input limits (A), for each period range (B), Weights (C) and each destination (D).